 Textbook: Texas Criminal and Traffic Law Manual.
 Texas State Legislature; LexisNexis Publishing and Matthew Bender and Company, Inc. 2015-2016 edition.
 (NOTE: your instructor will be using this edition.
-The 2017-2018 edition will not be available until mid-fall and will cause us to get behind.
 It is alright to use an earlier but recent edition.
-However, you need to be familiar with the 2015-16 updates.)
+However, you need to be familiar with updates.)